 A very select few of these products have become must-haves in our family’s travel life.
-One such product is the subject of today’s travel review: the BubbleBum Booster Seat.
+One such product is the subject of today’s review: the BubbleBum Booster Seat.
+It is a product that is going on a full decade of use in our household at this point (replaced several times in that period of time, for safety of course!).

-I have recommended the BubbleBum on this site many, many times.
-I have loaned our seat out to friends in real life, who have become converts and have purchased their own.
-But I realized I have never written a feature article on the BubbleBum to explain why it works so well for my family.
-So, I naturally jumped at the chance to partner with BubbleBum to share why I think their booster is a must-have for families that travel with younger kids.
+I have recommended the BubbleBum Booster on this site many, many times.
+I have loaned our seat out to friends and family in real life, who have become converts and have purchased their own.
+But it’s really a product that deserves a full feature article to explain the pros and cons and why it works so well for my traveling family.

-The BubbleBum is just what it sounds like: an inflatable booster for use in the car instead of a regular booster.
+The BubbleBum is just what the name suggests: an inflatable booster for use in the car instead of a regular booster.
 It is approved for use with kids of booster seat age and size: 4 years and up and at least 40 pounds.
-It has a valve to blow it up to inflate for use.
+It has a valve to blow it up in a matter of seconds to inflate for use.
 It then smashes fairly flat when not in use for packing or storage.
 It’s less than a pound, making it super compact and lightweight for travel.

 Kids can use a BubbleBum for many years.
-The recommended practice these days is for a child is to remain in a booster seat until the age of eleven and/or until they reach a height of 4 feet, 9 inches.
-So that’s up to 8 years of use.
+The recommended practice these days is for a child is to remain in a booster seat until the age of 11 and/or until they reach a height of 4 feet, 9 inches.
+So that’s potentially 7+ years of use.

-The BubbleBum retails for $29.99 and is available at BubbleBum’s website, Amazon, Target, and at several other major retailers.
-While it was previously only available in black and purple, BubbleBum just released a few new fun color choices with some national pride.
-The stars and stripes are featured on the USA version, Irish shamrocks to represent BubbleBum’s country of founding, and a Union Jack is available for the Anglophilic among us.
+The BubbleBum retails for $32.99 and is available at Amazon, BubbleBum’s website, and at several other major kid gear retailers.
+While it was previously available in just black and purple, BubbleBum released several additional fun color choices and patterns over the years.
+There are stars and stripes featured on the USA version, Irish shamrocks to represent BubbleBum’s country of founding, and a Union Jack is available for the Anglophilic among us.

 Why the BubbleBum Works for Traveling Families